Transportation

 Metropolitan Planning Organization (MPO)

-In 1981, the CWCOG was designated the Metropolitan Planning Organization (MPO) for the Longview-Kelso-Rainier Oregon metropolitan planning area (MPA) by the governor of the State of Washington.
+Bi-State Metropolitan Planning Area (MPA)In 1981, the CWCOG was designated a bi-state Metropolitan Planning Organization (MPO) for the Longview-Kelso-Rainier (Oregon) urbanized area by the Governors of the States of Washington and Oregon.
+In 2024 the CWCOG’s Metropolitan Planning Area (MPA) was expanded to include all of Cowlitz County, Washington and the City of Rainier urban growth area.
 The CWCOG Board of Directors fulfills the roles of both the CWCOG and the MPO policy board within the same monthly meeting.
-The duties of an MPO is to review and approve major, regional transportation network improvements implemented by participating local governments, as well as funding for local area agencies through the Surface Transportation Block Grant Program (STBG).
-The CWCOG, as the MPO, reviews recommendations from the Cowlitz Technical Advisory Committee (CTAC) and CWCOG staff on prioritized plans, projects, reports, and long-range planning documents that are submitted to and funded through the Washington State Department of Transportation (WSDOT) for the metropolitan urbanized area.
+The duties of an MPO are to review and approve major, regional transportation network improvements implemented by participating local governments, as well as providing funds for local area agencies through the Surface Transportation Block Grant Program (STBG).
+The CWCOG, as the MPO, reviews recommendations from the Cowlitz Area Technical Advisory Committee (CATAC) and CWCOG staff on prioritized plans, projects, reports, and long-range planning documents.

 Southwest Washington Regional Transportation Planning Organization (SWRTPO)

-The Revised Code of Washington (RCW) 47.80.020 and 468.86.060 require that the regional transportation planning program be integrated with the metropolitan planning program, and that the Regional Transportation Planning Organization (RTPO) be the same organization as the designated Metropolitan Planning Organization (MPO).
-In alignment with the RCW’s, the Southwest Washington RTPO was established in 1994 by interlocal agreement between the CWCOG and four counties: Cowlitz, Wahkiakum, Grays Harbor and Pacific.
+The Revised Code of Washington (RCW) 47.80.020 and Washington Administrative Code (WAC) 468.86.060 require that regional and metropolitan transportation planning be integrated, and that a Regional Transportation Planning Organization (RTPO) be the same organization as the designated Metropolitan Planning Organization (MPO).
+In alignment with the RCW, the Southwest Washington Regional Transportation Planning Organization (SWRTPO) was established in 1994 by interlocal agreement between the CWCOG and four counties: Cowlitz, Wahkiakum, Grays Harbor and Pacific.
 Lewis County was included by amendment in 1996.
-A revised and updated agreement was approved in June of 2021.
-The agreement names the CWCOG, in its role as the MPO, the administrative or lead agency of the RTPO.
+A revised and updated agreement was approved in June 2021.
+The agreement names the CWCOG, in its role as the MPO, the administrative or lead agency of the SWRTPO.

-Technical Advisory Committees (TAC)
+Technical Advisory Committees

 Public Transportation Stakeholders Committee